vasilkovalyov/React-AntDesign-env/README.md

 1. [FEATURE] - The current branch got some new functional
 2. [FIX] - You made some fixes to the existing functional
 3. [REFACTORING] - Nothing new, but you changed the way to process data

-## Base rules for work with the project